Home Education UK Private School Fees 2026

 SchoolAnnual boarding fee 2026Note

-Cheltenham Ladies' College (Sixth Form boarding)£66,870Most expensive UK school; fees include VAT
+Cheltenham Ladies' College (Sixth Form boarding)£66,870Among the most expensive UK schools; fees include VAT

 Eton College£63,000–£64,000Boys only, full boarding